biopragmatics/oquat/docs/invalids/prefix/uberon.md

-# EMAPA
+# uberon: Uber Anatomy Ontology

+This page summarize the different resources that reference `uberon` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 7 resources,
-The following 1 variants were found: ['UBERON']
+1 variants on the standard prefix were found: ['UBERON'].

-## `bspo`
+## `bspo`: Biological Spatial Ontology

-Identifiers for this prefix are given correctly in Biological Spatial Ontology.
+Identifiers for this prefix are given incorrectly correctly in `bspo`.

 | external_xref   |   usages_count | usages                                              |
 |-----------------|----------------|-----------------------------------------------------|
 | `UBERON:cjm`    |              1 | [BSPO:0000126](https://bioregistry.io/BSPO:0000126) |

-## `enm`
+## `enm`: eNanoMapper Ontology

-Identifiers for this prefix are given correctly in eNanoMapper Ontology.
+Identifiers for this prefix are given incorrectly correctly in `enm`.

 | external_xref   |   usages_count | usages                                                  |
 |-----------------|----------------|---------------------------------------------------------|
 | `UBERON:cjm`    |              1 | [UBERON:0006925](https://bioregistry.io/UBERON:0006925) |

-## `mmusdv`
+## `mmusdv`: Mouse Developmental Stages

-Identifiers for this prefix are given correctly in Mouse Developmental Stages.
+Identifiers for this prefix are given incorrectly correctly in `mmusdv`.

 | external_xref   |   usages_count | usages                                                  |
 |-----------------|----------------|---------------------------------------------------------|
 | `UBERON:cjm`    |              1 | [MmusDv:0000036](https://bioregistry.io/MmusDv:0000036) |

-## `poro`
+## `poro`: Porifera Ontology

-Identifiers for this prefix are given correctly in Porifera Ontology.
+Identifiers for this prefix are given incorrectly correctly in `poro`.

 | external_xref   |   usages_count | usages                                                                                                   |
 |-----------------|----------------|----------------------------------------------------------------------------------------------------------|
 | `UBERON:cjm`    |              2 | [PORO:0000044](https://bioregistry.io/PORO:0000044), [PORO:0000101](https://bioregistry.io/PORO:0000101) |

-## `uberon`
+## `uberon`: Uber Anatomy Ontology

-Identifiers for this prefix are given correctly in Uber Anatomy Ontology.
+Identifiers for this prefix are given incorrectly correctly in `uberon`.

 | external_xref      |   usages_count | usages                                                                                                                                                                                                                                                                                           |
 |--------------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|